 , andOPTIONS

 .
-So don’t change state with GET :) - Search by criteria, examples
+So don’t change state with GET :).
+See http-verbs and verb notes below. - Search by criteria, examples

 /audits/date?start=&end=